Translate / Traducir

 In the early 20th century the railways in Yucatán were used mainly to carry freight from the plantations to the ports on the peninsula and were not connected to the lines in the rest of the country.
 In 1930s under the Lázaro Cárdenas administration a huge infrastructure project was initiated to link the nation's railways to the isolated Ferrocarriles Unidos de Yucatán.
 The result, the Ferrocarril del Sureste, was completed in 1950 and inaugurated by then president Miguel Alemán.

-This was composed of 90% silver and 10% copper and weighs 30 g.
+This was also composed of 90% silver and 10% copper. with a diameter of 40 mm and weight of 30 g.
+The designer was Manuel L. Negrete.

 Type 3 Hidalgo